-HPE announced additions to its GreenLake subscription offerings, marking the company’s shift into direct competition with public cloud data warehouses like Snowflake and SaaS-based data protectors such as Cohesity, Druva, HYCU and others.
+HPE has announced additions to its GreenLake subscription offerings, marking the company’s shift into direct competition with public cloud data warehouses like Snowflake and SaaS-based data protectors such as Cohesity, Druva, HYCU and others.

 We are told this represents HPE’s entry into two large, high-growth software markets — unified analytics and data protection — and accelerates HPE’s transition to a cloud services company.
 HPE announced GreenLake for analytics with Ezmeral Unified Analytics and an Ezmeral Object Store, GreenLake for data protection with disaster recovery (DR) and backup cloud services, and a professional services-based Edge-to-Cloud Adoption Framework.
 No HPE announcement is complete these days unless it includes the phrase “edge-to-cloud” — preferably several times.